qmk/qmk_firmware/docs/breaking_changes.md

 ### 1 Week Before Merge

+* `develop` is now closed to PR merges, only critical bugfixes may be included
 * Announce that master will be closed from <2 Days Before> to <Day of Merge>
     * [ ] Discord
     * [ ] GitHub PR